 At 12:01 a.m. on September 1, 2021, visitors will be able to begin the registration process in the Visitation Scheduler.
 Once approved in the scheduling system, visitors will be able to schedule visits up to 14 days in advance.

 If visitors have an approved visitation application on file and are on an inmate’s visitor list, they can register to visit using the Visitation Scheduler.
 Visitors must complete a visitor application and be approved to visit an inmate prior to scheduling a visit through the Visitation Scheduler.
 Please refer to our Visitation page for more information.

 Total VaccinationsUpdated every Friday at 5:00 pm

-Total Case NumbersUpdated daily at 5:00 pm
+Total Case NumbersUpdated weekdays at 5:00 pm

-Cases by LocationUpdated daily at 5:00 pm
+Cases by LocationUpdated weekdays at 5:00 pm

 |Location||Inmates on-site active cases||Inmates in hospitals active cases||Death of COVID-19 positive inmates||Total positive inmatesonsite + hospital + deaths + releases + recovered + transfers in - transfers out||Staff active cases including

 |Appalachian Men’s CCAP||0||0||0||50||3|